Mardekaar/RefindPlus/README-Dev.md

 ## Installation

 [MyBootMgr](https://www.dakanji.com/creations/index.html) is recommended to automate installing RefindPlus when running Mac OS on Intel-based Macs.
-Alternatively, as the RefindPlus efi file can function as a drop-in replacement for the upstream efi file, the [rEFInd package](https://www.rodsbooks.com/refind/installing.html) can be installed first and its efi file replaced with the RefindPlus efi file (Ensure the RefindPlus efi file is renamed to match).
-This manual process allows installing RefindPlus on other operating systems supported upstream.
+Alternatively, as the RefindPlus efi file can function as a drop-in replacement for the upstream efi file, the [rEFInd package](https://www.rodsbooks.com/refind/installing.html) can be installed first and its efi file replaced with the RefindPlus efi file (Rename RefindPlus file to match).
+This allows installing RefindPlus on other compatible operating systems supported upstream.
+See `UEFI Secure Boot` under the [Divergence Section](https://github.com/dakanji/RefindPlus#divergence) for how to enable this if required.

 > [!NOTE]
 >